Okeoma/NLP-Product/README.md

 ## Credits

-This Project was created by Okeoma Ihunwo as a Final Capstone for HyperionDev Data Science Bootcamp - February 2023 [GitHub profile](https://github.com/Okeoma/)
+This Project was created by Faith OsarumwenseEnyi as a requirement for the completion of the course assessment: Assignment 2 (CETM46 - Data Science Product Development - 2023/2023 session)